 The Dance Program offers technique courses in ballet, modern dance, and West African dance as well as courses in composition, dance history, dance science, performance and production, and dance repertory.

 Prior to Moderation, students must take a minimum of 4 credits in technique and 6 credits in composition.
 All moderating students must submit choreography for consideration in one of the year’s two Moderation dance concerts.
 Each moderating student must present performance work for acceptance into the major.
 Once accepted, students may choose to concentrate in creative work, performance, or both.

-Once a student moderates, requirements for the major include two courses in technique per semester, including three ballet courses; three levels of dance composition (if concentrating in performance, two levels); Dance 250, Anatomy for the Dancer; Dance 360, Dance History/Modernity and Postmodernity, a music course; two courses in practicing arts disciplines outside of dance; an additional history course outside of the Dance Program; a writing and/or criticism course (e.g., Philosophy and the Arts); a full year of technique under the Dance Program professional partnership (TBDC); and Junior/Senior Seminar.
+Once a student moderates, requirements for the major include two courses in movement practices per semester, including three ballet courses; at least one course in a dance form or practice of the African diaspora; Dance 317, Dance Composition III (unless concentrating in performance); Dance 355, Materials of Movement; Dance 360, Dance History; one course in a practicing arts discipline outside of dance; a writing and/or criticism course (e.g., Philosophy and the Arts); a full year of technique under the Dance Program professional partnership; and the Junior/Senior Seminar.
 Additionally, attendance at Dance Workshop is required of all majors.
 Held each semester, the workshop helps students prepare for any one of four annual productions.
-For the Senior Project, students prepare choreography, performance, or other material of appropriate scope for public presentation.
+For the Senior Project, students prepare choreography, a performance, or other material of appropriate scope for public presentation.
 All Senior Projects include a 20- to 30-page paper that synthesizes interests in areas outside of dance where appropriate and relates these processes to the development of the specific work presented.

 Recent Senior Projects in Dance